redGinAltered/SiteChecker/README.md

 # SiteChecker
+# yes, I know about some unhandled exceptions, i'll fix it later

 Simple http response code checker (yeah, i know that use spting boot for desktop app its a stupiest thing)

 1. Clone it to your pc